FrostXP/blog-about-it/README.md

 # blog-about-it
-a brief description of what your code does;
-instructions for installing your code;
-what other code needs to be installed for it to work;
-one or two examples of how to invoke your code;
-optionally: who wrote the code, how to cite it, and who to contact for help.

-This is a Blog APP Built to using the MERN stack
-Blog App is
+This is a FullStack Blog APP Built using the MERN stack Blog App is built fully Incorparating C.R.U.D. operations install node modules for both client side and server side of app (npm install) once node module has been installed run code by using npm start for both server and clients side of the apps